 Peart’s acute sense of discomfort with his celebrity status, and more specifically, the sense of intrusion that he feels when publically recognised, is a fundamental and candidly-expressed component of his writing, which consistently reinforces his view of fans as ‘strangers’ who are not to be welcomed into his private life.
-This theme is a consistent motif within Roadshow, published in 2006), which describes the locations Peart visited as part of Rush’s thirtieth anniversary arena tour (entitled the R30 tour) in Canada, North America, and Europe.
-While a substantial degree of the book consists, given its travel writing onus, of accounts of Peart’s in-between-show motorcycle rides to various destinations, the book also repeatedly deals with the musician’s perception of his fans, and most candidly, his unwanted personal encounters with his fan base.
+This theme is a consistent motif within his book, Roadshow (published in 2006), which describes the locations Peart visited as part of Rush’s thirtieth anniversary arena tour (entitled the R30 tour) in Canada, North America, and Europe.
+While a substantial degree of the book consists (given its travel writing onus) of accounts of Peart’s in-between-show motorcycle rides to various destinations, the book also repeatedly deals with the musician’s perception of his fans, and most candidly, his unwanted personal encounters with his fan base.

-Hills states, fans are individuals who are ‘obsessed’ with a cultural product or individual, be it as film star, celebrity, film, TV programme, or band.
-Moreover, fans frequently articulate and interpretive of their favoured media texts and commonly ‘participate in communal activities – they are not ‘socially atomised’ or isolated viewers/readers’ (2002: ix).
-In this regard, the cultural and sociological study of fandom has progressively stressed the multi-faceted nature of the phenomenon exploring the creative and interpretive characteristics of fandom, from the now-classic conception of the ‘textual poacher’ and the culturally productive fan (Jenkins, 1992 and 2006; Brooker, 2002) to fans as media co-creators through online forums and contact with media producers (Hills, 2010; Larsen and Zubernis, 2012).
+In Duffett’s view, fandom represents ‘a sociocultural phenomenon largely associated with modern capitalist societies, electronic media, mass culture and public performance’ (2013: 5).
+Furthermore, as Hills states, fans are individuals who are ‘obsessed’ with a cultural product or individual, be it as film star, celebrity, film, TV programme, or band.
+Moreover, fans frequently articulate and interpretive of their favoured media texts, and commonly ‘participate in communal activities – they are not ‘socially atomised’ or isolated viewers/readers’ (2002: ix).
+In this regard, the cultural and sociological study of fandom has progressively stressed the multi-faceted nature of the phenomenon, exploring the creative and interpretive characteristics of fandom, from the now-classic conception of the ‘textual poacher’ and the culturally productive fan (Jenkins, 1992 and 2006; Brooker, 2002) to fans as media co-creators through online forums and contact with media producers (Hills, 2010; Larsen and Zubernis, 2012).
 However, the negative perceptions of fandom from which these approaches have sought to critically counter still endure.
-As Cashmore expresses in relation to celebrity culture, and more specifically, celebrity worship, a source of the word fan is derived from ‘the adjective fanatic, from the Latin fanaticus, meaning “of the temple”; so the fan is someone who is excessively enthusiastic or filled with the kind of zeal usually associated with religious ’ (2006: 79).
+As Cashmore expresses in relation to celebrity culture, and, more specifically, celebrity worship, a source of the word fan is derived from ‘the adjective fanatic, from the Latin fanaticus, meaning “of the temple”; so the fan is someone who is excessively enthusiastic or filled with the kind of zeal usually associated with religious fervour’ (2006: 79).
+This underscores the negative perception of fandom that sees it dominated by ‘adjectives such as “crazy” or “deranged”’ (Cavicchi, 1998: 39).
 Yet, while the figure of the fan is multi-dimensional one and this designation is somewhat reductionist, it is nevertheless the definition that characterises Peart’s perception of his fans, as he asserts within Roadshow:

 “Fan” is short for “fanatic,” and the kinds of fan who would wait outside a building all afternoon were going to be the most fanatical of all.
 I know most of them would be very nice, polite, and appreciative, but there were the others.
 The looks on their faces, the things they would say to me, the jostling, the cameras flashing in my face, the sheer, surreal embarrassment of it (2006: 286).